Debt is a nasty four letter word most people would probably like to forget.

 My wife and I have been there.
 In fact, my wife had over $80,000 of student loan debt when she graduated.

 So, I thought I’d let you in on the secrets of how to destroy debt like it’s your job.

-In order to treat anything like your job, you have to get serious about it (at least I hope you’re serious at your job).
+In order to treat anything like your job, you have to get serious about it.
 If you just want to kinda sorta get rid of your debt, it isn’t going to work.
-You won’t annihilate it quickly and you might end up in more debt!
-Yikes.
-So where to start after you decide you’re serious?

 Collect All Debt Paperwork Or Pull A Credit Report